Cell phone provider commercials are often bombarding consumers with statistics to draw them to their side.

 When it comes to coverage, which is on top: T-Mobile or AT&T?
 After all, you need coverage in order to make calls or use your data.
 And there are plenty of instances where you may need both.
 Lost in a desert?
 You will need your GPS, which requires data.
 You can compare these providers' coverage with the coverage of the other two major providers with our coverage article.

 T-Mobile LTE is incredibly strong and reliable if you live in an urban area.
 In fact, you'll be thrilled to have the fastest 4G LTE speed if you happen to live in such an area.

 On the other hand, if you live in a rural area, you may receive abysmal T-Mobile LTE coverage.

 AT&T's coverage - even LTE coverage - is solid.
 It may not be as fantastic as Verizon, but it covers a lot of locations in the nation.
 In fact, it reaches hundreds of millions of people in both the United States and Mexico.
 It's rather impressive, admittedly.

-Though AT&T's speed is slightly slower compared to T-Mobile, AT&T's LTE network and general coverage is more extensive.
+Though AT&T's speed is slightly slower compared to T-Mobile, AT&T's LTE network and general coverage are more extensive.
 AT&T is the winner here.

 According to American Express survey provided by HelpScout, 78 percent of consumers "have bailed on a transaction or not made an intended purchase because of a poor service experience."